panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 Most of the operators `+ - * /  ==` (but not `===`) when working with operands of different types use implicit conversion of types.

+The statements `if (condition) {...}`, `while(condition) {...}` implicitly transform the condition to a boolean type.

 Unfortunately, JavaScript is known for its bizzare way of performing some type conversions.

-The following examples illustrate the confusion:
+The following examples rely on the implicit conversion of types.
+I bet you feel the confusion:

 ```javascript
 console.log("2" + "1");  // => "21"